nycmeshnet/nycmesh.net/content/faq/index.md

 <font size="3"> <a href="#top">&#8598; Back to top</a> </font>

 ### <a name="cost"></a>Is there a cost to join?
+For our Grand Street Guild connection there is a $10/month charge for a fast gigabit fiber connection. **There is no install fee for Grand Street Guild**.

-There is no cost to join or use NYC Mesh -- we believe EVERYONE should be able to connect online.
-That said, the equipment we use to connect you and your neighbors does cost money and we ask that everyone who has the financial means to contribute do so, which allows us to invest in expanding the network and connecting more New Yorkers.
+We believe EVERYONE should be able to connect online.
+That said, the wireless equipment we use to connect you and your neighbors does cost money and we ask that everyone who has the financial means to contribute do so, which allows us to invest in expanding the network and connecting more New Yorkers.

 If you do a DIY install, you can purchase and install the equipment on your own.
 (We can still help you determine what equipment will be best for your specific location and lend assistance in the #diy-install-support channel of our [Slack](https:/slack.nycmesh.net).